zcswdt/Color_OCR_image_generator/README.md

 # Getting Started
 ### Dependency
-- This work was tested with python 3.7,and Ubuntu 18.03. <br> You may need to install the following libraries. <br>
+- This work was tested with python 3.7,and Ubuntu 18.03.
+You may need to install the following libraries. <br>
 * `numpy`
 * `pickle`
 * `PIL(pillow)`